-When the Poet of Avon, Mr. William Shakespeare, awoke this very morning, he stumbled headfirst into brevity and with this he doomed all other English playwrights, a mostly sterile ladle of plagiarizing snakes anyhow, to keep droning on while in morbid dread of him.
+When the Poet of Avon, Mr. William Shakespeare, awoke this very morning, he stumbled headfirst into brevity.
+Twitter.

-“Verily,” he boasted, (a tad loudly, for his mother, now overhears him while hiding behind his bedroom door), “and forever, my creations will be posted with nails onto trees in twenty-six words and less and will be known to the audience as “tweets”.
+“Verily,” he bragged, (too loudly, for his mother, now overhears him while hiding behind his bedroom door), “and forever, my works will be posted with nails onto trees in twenty-six words and less and will be known to the audience as “tweets”.

 She slumped, legs splayed into bunches of skirts, muttering miserably to herself, (wholly in Old English, to her credit), “I will not allow him an eternity of pithiness of verse.”